Dependency

 [DEBUG_NAME <raw-filename>]

-ROOT_DIR <directory-path>
+ROOT_DIR <dir-path>

-INCLUDE_DIR <directory-path>)
+INCLUDE_DIR <dir-path>)

 Create an imported library target named <lib-target-name>, which should represent the base name of the library (without prefix or suffix), by locating its binary files and setting the necessary target properties.
 This command combines behavior similar to find_library() and add_library(IMPORTED).